wrench-project/eduwrench/web/_pedagogic_modules/pdcc/distributed_computing/include_networking_fundamentals/topologies.md

-#### Learning objectives:
+#### Learning objectives

 - Understand the concept of network topology
 - Be able to compute end-to-end latencies and bandwidths
 - Be able to compute end-to-end data transfer times

 ---